5 Tips For a Cheap Vacation

 1) If you’re going to fly, don’t book directly through the airline.
 Plenty of sites such as Kayak and Travelocity let you scour the net for great deals on flights.
 Giving yourself a flexible schedule, booking in advance and taking off-peak flights can save you hundreds of dollars in airfare.

 2) Book through a travel agent.
 Oftentimes, travel agencies can get you great all-inclusive deals at a better rate than booking yourself.
+You can find a 2 night deal, but usually travel agents might have exclusive access to even better deals.
 If you’re going to fly and stay in hotels, you might as well save some money on it!

 3) There’s a whole art to traveling on a shoestring budget, and plenty of communities and online resources have sprung up around it.